CONFINED SPACES

 This section of the Ag Health 101 course focuses on different airborne contaminants that are generated by farming operations.

 Information from Unit 5.
 Air Quality & Gas Exposures on the Farm was used to create the poster, “Air Quality & Gas Exposures” (above).
-Listen to the audio chapters from Unit 5 of Ag Health 101, or view the Unit Summary pages on Air Quality & Gas Exposures, for more information on this topic.
+Listen to the audio lessons from Unit 5 of Ag Health 101, or view the Unit Summary pages on Air Quality & Gas Exposures, for more information on this topic.

-Gas Monitor Use Poster
+Gas Monitor Use

-Dimensions: 11×17
+Dimensions: 11×17 and 8.5×11

 There are some operations on the farm that generate hazardous gases in high concentrations, and some of these exposures have caused farmers and family members to die.
 Simple, low-cost gas monitors are available to identify these unknown hazards and save a life.
 This poster highlights how to select, maintain, and use these monitors and summarizes what the concentrations mean.